blaze-of-glory/Twitter-variant/README.md

 # Twitter-variant
-Just my attempt to represent Twitter functional using React.js
+My variant of Twitter written by using React.